 - 26. There are five projects included in the 2022 Corporate Strategy under this priority and at the end of quarter two overall performance is good. - 27.
-Four projects are rated as green, meaning they are progressing according to timescale and plan: - Deliver natural green initiatives, - Launch sustainable energy package for business, - Develop the use of green energy in the borough, - Deliver improvements to public transport networks. - 28.
+Four projects are rated as green, meaning they are progressing according to timescale and plan: - Deliver natural green initiatives, - · Launch sustainable energy package for business, - Develop the use of green energy in the borough, - Deliver improvements to public transport networks. - 28.
 One project is rated as amber, which is an early warning sign of delays with the project: - Improve our Council buildings.

-Project Title: Project Status: Improve our Co Improve our Council buildings Explanation: This project is rated as Amber due to delays in advancing the heating system options and the need for more comprehensive exploration of wider improvements to the council's buildings.
-Proactive maintenance has been a contributing factor.
-Action required: To address this and ensure that that the project alig organisation's needs, an Accommodation Working (includes Property, Climate Change and Transforma services will be established in October 2023.
-The gro co-ordinate and drive forward all non-routine improvi council's working accommodation to ensure a mode purpose environment.
-The scope of the project will be reviewed and reprot Accommodation Working Group.
-Group which tion and Change oup's role will be to rements to the ern and fit for
+Project Title: Project Status: Improve our Co r Council buildings Amber Explanation: This project is rated as Amber due to delays in advassystem options and the need for more comprehensi wider improvements to the council's buildings.
+Proa has been a contributing factor. ve exploration of Action required: To address this and ensure that that the project aligorganisation's needs, an Accommodation Working (includes Property, Climate Change and Transforma services will be established in October 2023.
+The greco-ordinate and drive forward all non-routine improved council's working accommodation to ensure a mode purpose environment.
+The scope of the project will be reviewed and reproduced the project will be reviewed the project will be reviewed and reproduced the project will be reviewed the pro Group which tion and Change oup's role will be to vements to the ern and fit for